 My work is an attempt to give form to an unutterable force that spills past the boundaries of thought into a dark, confusing place without expression.
-The drive behind this compulsion usually deals with concepts like ‘us and them’ and the idea of living a life that is ultimately meaningless.
+The drive behind this compulsion usually deals with political concepts that question the foundation of our social structure and our complacency within it.
 I like to use technology, language and structure that can expand and contract to accommodate ideas that straddle the logical and the abstract.
 Since it is more adaptive to this environment, I often use elements of puppetry in my shows.
 I typically use pre-fabricated toys, such as action figures or dolls, to bring a quality to the characters that feels uncontrived and beyond my control.
 I tend to think that choosing the appropriate toy is a process of ‘casting’ and shouldn’t be tailor-made to my exact specifications.
 Relinquishing this control allows a world of surprising characteristics that is more organic and unintentional.
 I would like to think that I’m not fully in control of what I make.
 I hope to channel into images and situations the energy that is held in that most internal space; where the entirety of being is fused together.

 Photo by Ned Stresen-Reuter.